 - Document readings and conditions to expose voltage fluctuation causes.

-This diagnostic step frees you from guessing: a solid resting voltage isolates battery health from charging-system faults.
-Don’t proceed to engine-run charging tests until you’ve established the resting baseline; use this data to demand accurate repairs or assert your right to a reliable vehicle.
+This diagnostic step removes guesswork.
+A solid resting voltage isolates battery health from charging-system faults.
+Do not move to engine-run charging tests until you have the resting baseline.
+Use this data for accurate repairs.

 Test Charging With a Voltmeter While the Engine Runs

 Rev the engine gently and watch for voltage fluctuations.
-A healthy system stays steady as RPMs rise; significant dips or jumps point to worn brushes, failing diodes, or a weak regulator.
-Always compare your readings to Toyota’s specifications for that RAV4 model year—spec limits trump generic ranges.
+A healthy system stays steady as RPMs rise.
+Significant dips or jumps point to worn brushes, failing diodes, or a weak regulator.
+Always compare your readings to Toyota’s specifications for that RAV4 model year.
+Spec limits trump generic ranges.
 Record values at idle and during revs, then interpret trends rather than single readings.
-This diagnostic approach frees you from guesswork and directs targeted repairs to restore reliable alternator health.
+This approach removes guesswork and directs targeted repairs.

 Cranking Tests: Distinguish Starter vs. Alternator Problems